AKnodel/LLVM-Power-Consumption-Ranking-Pass/README.md

 The power consumption score is calculated based on the following factors:

-- **Cycle Count**: The number of back edges in the control-flow graph of the function.
+- **Cycle Count**: This metric represents the number of back edges in the control-flow graph of the function.
+Back edges are those that point to any of its predecessors (creating a loop).
+A higher cycle count can indicate more looping and potentially higher power consumption.
 This is calculated using the `getNumBackedges()` function.

-- **Cyclomatic Complexity**: The cyclomatic complexity of the function.
+- **Cyclomatic Complexity**: Cyclomatic complexity is a software metric used to indicate the complexity of a program.
+It directly measures the number of linearly independent paths through a program’s source code.
+A higher cyclomatic complexity denotes a more complex program, which could lead to higher power consumption.
 This is calculated using the `calculateCyclomaticComplexity()` function.

-- **Loop Nesting Depth**: The nesting depth of loops in the function.
+- **Loop Nesting Depth**: This metric calculates the depth of nested loops within a function.
+Deeply nested loops can lead to higher power consumption due to repeated computation.
 This is calculated using the `calculateLoopNestingDepth()` function.

-- **Memory Access Patterns**: The score based on memory access patterns.
+- **Memory Access Patterns**: This score is based on the patterns of memory access within the function.
+Frequent memory accesses or accesses to large amounts of data can lead to higher power consumption.
 This is calculated using the `calculateMemoryAccessScore()` function.

-- **Function Call Depth and Recursion**: The score based on function call depth and recursion.
+- **Function Call Depth and Recursion**: This score is based on the depth of function calls and recursion within the function.
+Functions that call many other functions or involve recursive calls can have higher power consumption.
 This is calculated using the `calculateFunctionCallScore()` function.

-- **Floating-Point Operations**: The score based on the number of floating-point operations.
+- **Floating-Point Operations**: This score is based on the number of floating-point operations within the function.
+Floating-point operations are often more computationally intensive than integer operations, leading to higher power consumption.
 This is calculated using the `calculateFloatingPointOperationsScore()` function.

 Each factor is assigned a weight, and the overall power consumption score for the function is the weighted sum of the scores for each factor.
 The weights for each factor are defined in the `calculatePowerScore()` function.
 The power consumption score for each function is printed to the standard error stream in the `runOnModule()` method.